Investing For Hajj

 The Fund's Investment Adviser, Saturna Capital Corporation, selects investments.
 To ensure that investments meet the requirements of the Islamic faith, the Adviser follows guidelines established by the Fiqh Council of North America (FCNA), a non-profit organization serving the Muslim community.

-Saturna Capital offers many investment options, such as special accounts for children (ideal for building education funds), savings accounts, and no-fee retirement accounts (IRAs and corporate pension plans).
+Saturna Capital offers many investment options, such as special accounts for children (ideal for building education funds), health savings accounts, and retirement accounts (IRAs and corporate pension plans).
 A few shareholders even use the Income Fund to hold cash between other investments.

-It is suggested that a special account designated for Hajj be opened in Amana Growth (just as one would open an account for education, or retirement) to minimize the impact of taxes and to invest for Hajj.
+It is suggested that a special account designated for Hajj be opened in Amana Growth (just as one would open an account for education, or retirement) to help minimize the impact of taxes and to invest for Hajj.

 Dr. M. Yaqub Mirza helped establish Amana Mutual Funds Trust.
 He currently serves on its Board of Trustees.